TechAle/gsplusplus/README.md

 #### About
 GS++ (GameSense++) is a private Minecraft forge "utility born" for anarchy-related servers such as 2b2t.<br>
 This project was started by TechAle after gamesense got discontinued.<br>

-#### Questions
-* Why is this repository public?
-If you see this repository is because either you are a member of gs++ gs++ got leaked and i decided that, if gs++ ever got leaked, i will make the source code public<br>
-* I have an issue with gs++, can you help me?
-Unless you are a gs++ member, you wont get any support from me.
-Remember that this is a private client that is different from open source<br>
-* How can i get gs++?
-To be a member of gs++, you need to be vouched by most if not all members..<br>
-* Why continuing as private client?
-I decided to continue developing gamesense as private because well, people are annoying.
-The experience of gamesense was enough for me to make me say "No, never".
-So i decided to reserve my new updates to only few people that have a little bit of brain.

 #### GameSense Contributors
 * Cyber (original developer)